 Pedal mode is the most straight forward.
 Operation is quite simple.
 The maximum amperage is set on the panel.
 Then the foot pedal is used to start and stop the arc as well as vary the amperage from the minimum welding setting, up to the maximum welding setting selected on the panel.
-When used in pedal mode, only the Pre Flow and Post Flow should be adjusted.
-Down Slope should remain zeroed out, (set at the minimum allowed setting).
+When used in pedal mode, only the Pre Flow, Post Flow and Start Amps should be adjusted.
+All other values, which